The Neural Coding Framework for Learning Generative Models

 \subsection{Neural Generative Coding Can Conduct Pattern Completion}

 Another interesting ability attributed to auto-associative memory models is their ability to complete partially-corrupted or incomplete patterns.
 In the real world, this type of scenario would often occur in the form of object occlusion, where the view of an object might be partially obstructed from the agent's view.
 Being able to ``imagine'' the rest of the object might prove useful when planning to grasp it or manipulate it in some fashion.
 To test each model's ability to complete patterns, we conducted an experiment where the right half of each image in each dataset was masked and each model was tasked with predicting the deleted portions.
-In Table \ref{results:diagonistics}, we report the masked mean squared error (M-MSE, see Methods) of each model on each dataset's test set.
+In Table \ref{results:diagonistics}, we report the masked mean squared error (M-MSE, see Supplementary Methods) of each model on each dataset's test set.

-Interestingly enough, we see that \textbf{the GNCN significantly outperforms all of the other baselines in terms of pattern completion}, with respect to measured M-MSE.
-We furthermore provide some examples of original data patterns that were masked in Table \ref{results:diagonistics} (in the first and third rows) contrasted with the GNCN's completed patterns (in the second and fourth rows).
-Much like the analysis on downstream classification, we hypothesize that the GNCN is able to conduct better pattern completion because it is not as constrained to learn an actual distribution over its top-most hidden layer and thus able to extract sparse latent codes given its lateral synapses.
+Interestingly enough, we see that the NGC models outperform the other baselines in terms of pattern completion (with GNCN-t1-$\Sigma$/Friston and GNCN-PDH offering the most competitive performance, with respect to measured M-MSE.
+We furthermore provide some examples of original data patterns that were masked in Table \ref{results:diagonistics} (in the first and third rows) contrasted with the GNCN-PDH's completed patterns (in the second and fourth rows).
+We hypothesize that the reason an NGC model is able to conduct pattern completion better than the autoencoder models is due to its iterative inference process.